ger0nymo/mushroom-classifier-wrapper/README.md

 To complement the backend, I designed a mobile app for user convenience.
 Leveraging my prior experience, I chose Flutter for its cross-platform capabilities.
 Utilizing BLoC state management, I crafted a clean and sophisticated user interface.
 The mobile app enables users to capture images, sending them to the backend for predictions through the trained model.

 ## Conclusion:
-With the completion of the Flutter app, the mushroom classifier project has reached its culmination.
-Users can effortlessly capture images through the mobile app and receive accurate predictions from the trained model.
-While not intended for production use, the achieved accuracy of over 90% makes it a successful venture in the realm of machine learning and mobile application development.
+In summary, the mushroom classifier project has reached its conclusion with the integration of the Flutter app.
+Users can easily capture images through the mobile app and receive accurate-enough predictions from the trained model.
+Although not intended for production use, the attained accuracy makes it able to see the goal of the project.

 ## Subproject-repositories:
 * YOLOv8 model training: https://colab.research.google.com/drive/1ipBfcB8x8-KU1yH657FNenfYG_HH29Z8